Local Government Act 1933

-The Local Government Act 1933 was an Act of the Parliament of the United Kingdom that consolidated and revised existing legislation that regulated local government in England (except the County of London) and Wales.
+The Local Government Act 1933 (23 & 24 Geo.
+5. c.
+51) was an act of the Parliament of the United Kingdom that consolidated and revised existing legislation that regulated local government in England (except the County of London) and Wales.
 It remained the principal legislation regulating local government until the Local Government Act 1972 took effect in 1974.

 Powers of local authorities

-Although local authorities acquired few new powers or duties, the Act did include a few innovations:
+Although local authorities acquired few new powers or duties, the act did include a few innovations: